View Timothy Riley's Obituary on theherald-news.com and share memories

 Mel loved watching old time movies with the love of his life, he had a passion for music, enjoyed playing his guitar, riding his motorcycle especially going down to the river on the boat.
 Above all else he loved spending time with his family and visiting with his friends.

-Preceded in death by his father, Joseph Riley; a sister, Sherry and his in-laws, Henry and Betty Ringbauer.
+Preceded in death by his father, Joseph Riley; a sister, Cheryle Riley Mauzer and his in-laws, Henry and Betty Ringbauer.

-Survived by his devoted wife of 30 years, Nancy (nee Ringbauer) Riley; mother, Ethel (Studer) Riley; a brother, Jim (Marsha) Riley; a sister, Mary Siemone; niece, Chris (Matt Richards) Riley; two sisters in law, Debbie (David) Walker and Tammy Boland; one brother Larry Ringbauer; his entire Euro Tech Cabinet Company family and numerous nieces and nephews also survive.
+Survived by his devoted wife of 30 years, Nancy (nee Ringbauer) Riley; mother, Ethyle (Studer) Riley; two brothers, Jim (Marsha) Riley and Richard Rex Riley; a sister, Mary Riley- Simeone; niece, Chris (Matt Richards) Riley; two sisters in law, Debbie (David) Walker and Tammy Boland; one brother in law Larry Ringbauer; his entire Euro Tech Cabinet Company family and numerous nieces and nephews also survive.

 Per Mel's wishes cremation rites have been respectfully addressed.